 CATP–OJT: Students with special needs should be enrolled only if the IEP team decides that the student needs summer placement to maintain skills gained during the year or if he or she was not able to be involved in job training due to scheduling conflicts during the school year.

-ESY: Students attend four hours daily Mondays–Fridays.
+CATP–OJT: Students attend district and community work sites for four hours daily Mondays–Fridays.

-There is no cost for any Summer Academy program for students living in the City of Milwaukee.
+There is no cost for any Summer Academy program for students living in the city of Milwaukee.
 Costs may be incurred by ESY students who move at the end of the school year to a new school district.
 Additionally, the afternoon wraparound and recreation programs may require a program fee.
 Parents are encouraged to contact Milwaukee Recreation at 414-475-8180 for more information.

 Most students enrolled in the ESY program will be provided with door-to-door transportation.
-This includes a morning pick-up and a mid-day departure from the school location.
+This includes a morning pickup and a midday departure from the school location.